PetToyCo/description_directions_attributes_/README.md

   5. Production

 ## Usage
+Please Note: This service is currently in Production mode.
+Please see the Production section if you need to return it to development mode, then continue with the steps below.

 This service is meant to be used with a proxy server.
 If that is your intended use:
 1. From the root directory:
 npm install